dbernheisel/presentation-elixir-web-deployment-today/modern-web/why-elixir/why-elixir.md

 ---

 ^ I've been priming you for the big reveal.
+We've been talking about these micropatterns.
+Concepts like composition, pattern-matching, happy-path, totality, monads, and piplines.

 ---